waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `ground`: Standard walkable tile (Elevation 0).
 - `elevated_ground`: Walkable tile at a higher elevation (Elevation 2).
 It is IMPOSSIBLE to step directly between `ground` and `elevated_ground`.
 - `steps`: Allows two-way movement between `ground` and `elevated_ground`.
 - `cleared_boulder_barrier`: A former barrier.
 Acts as a normal traversable tile.
-- `ladder_up`: Warp tile leading to a higher floor.
-- `ladder_down`: Warp tile leading to a lower floor.
+Direct movement from `ground` to this tile is IMPOSSIBLE.
+- `ladder_up`/`ladder_down`: Warp tiles between floors.
 - `ledge`: One-way traversal.
-Can only be jumped DOWN from the tile directly above.
-Acts as a wall from all other directions.
+Can only be jumped DOWN.
 - `impassable`: Wall.
 Defeated trainers are impassable obstacles.
 - `boulder_switch`: Floor switch for boulders.
 - `boulder_barrier`: Impassable barrier linked to a switch.